 Exploring the natural world, discovering environmental stewardship

-Each year more than 1,600 youth ages 6 to 18 encounter wildlife, tide pools, native plants, and star-filled skies during overnight trips based at our Marin Headlands, Point Reyes, and Point Montara Lighthouse hostels.
+Each year more than 1,600 youth ages 6 to 18 encounter wildlife, tide pools, native plants, and star-filled skies during overnight trips based at our HI Marin Headlands, HI Point Reyes, and HI Point Montara Lighthouse hostels.
 Set in State and National Parks on the California coast, these hostels provide immediate access to diverse habitats and unique opportunities for hands-on learning.

 By engaging youth in an exploration of our natural environments, each hostel location becomes an expansive classroom, where hiking trails lead to the discovery of ecological concepts, sensory awareness, and a more vibrant sense of place and of self.